AIDynamics/NeoPulse_Examples/Classification/Image/readme.md

 # Tutorial Files

-**cifar10_full_auto.nml:** This classification model features full use of the auto keyword to automatically generate the entire architecture.
+**cifar10_full_auto.nml:** Features full use of the auto keyword to automatically generate the entire architecture.

-**cifar10_call_auto.nml:** This classification model features the use of auto to automatically select an architecture later.
+**cifar10_call_auto.nml:** Features the use of auto to automatically select an architecture later.
-**cifar10_choice_auto.nml:** This classification model features use of the auto keyword to automatically select from a range of values for a given parameter.
+**cifar10_choice_auto.nml:** Features use of auto keyword to automatically select from range of values for a given parameter.
-**cifar10_dist_auto.nml:** This classification model features use of the auto keyword to automatically select a value from a specified distribution of values (e.g. gaussian).
+**cifar10_dist_auto.nml:** Features use of the auto keyword to automatically select a value from a specified distribution of values (e.g. gaussian).

 CIFAR-100 and MNIST example NML code follows the same structure.